maftuhm/maftuhm/README.md

-## 👋 Hello I’m maftuh !!!
+## 👋 Hello I’m Maftuh !!!

-I developed my skills in software and web development.
 I’m currently working in [aiseeyou](https://aiseeyou.tech/) as Android Engineer.
 And in my spare time, I learn on deep learning and data analysis.

  📫 How to reach me: ...